Modern literature research

 - Spanish Ministry of Economy, Industry and Competitiveness (2018-22)

-We're exploring how bodies shape identity, how the body is presented through performance, and how cultural representations of bodies have changed over time.
+Through the study of literature, culture, sociology and politics, we're exploring how bodies shape political identity, how the body is presented through performance, and how cultural representations of bodies have changed over time.

 We're examining how communities are formed — and sometimes disintegrated — through the sharing of writing, reading, performance and the literary dissemination of ideas.

-We're exploring representations of time, space and environment in literature and culture – from the eighteenth century to the present day.
+We're exploring representations of time, space and environment in English Literature and culture – from the eighteenth century to the present day.

 Centre for Studies in Literature